TryHardORAC/TryHardORAC/README.md

 ## Hi there 👋

 - 🔭 I am a financial engineering student at CUHKSZ, though I plan to change my major to data science next year:)
-- 🌱 Currently, I work as a research assistant at the School of Data Science under the supervision of Prof. Zizhuo Wang.
-My research interests focus on stochastic and robust optimization, as well as revenue management.
+- 🌱 Currently, I work as a research assistant at the School of Data Science under the supervision of Prof. Zizhuo Wang and Prof. Yin Zhang.
+My research interests focus on stochastic and robust optimization and their applications in revenue management(especially online resource allocation problems).
+I'm also interested in designing mathematical optimization algorithms including first and second order methods.

 <!--
 **TryHardORAC/TryHardORAC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.